shailendra-mlai/Comparing-Classifiers/README.md

 **Getting Started**

 Our dataset comes from the UCI Machine Learning repository [link](https://archive.ics.uci.edu/dataset/222/bank+marketing).
 The data is from a Portugese banking institution and is a collection of the results of multiple marketing campaigns.
-We will make use of the article accompanying the dataset here for more information on the data and features.
+We will make use of the article accompanying the dataset for more information on the data and features.

 **Understanding the Data**